Step 1: Damage reported

 Resolve independently claim

 Hosts and guests who chose to work it out can change their mind and ask Turo to handle the claim.
-They must contact us with their request within 10 days from the trip’s scheduled end date.
-After 10 days, Turo won’t take ownership of a claim.
-If the host takes payment from the guest, Turo won’t take over the claim.
+They must contact us with their request within 20 days from the trip’s scheduled end date.
+After 20 days, Turo won’t take over the handling of a claim.
+If the host takes any payment from the guest, Turo won’t take over the claim.

-If we charged the guest a security deposit, we’ll refund it 80 hours after the scheduled trip end.
-The guest’s bank will take another 3–5 business days to process the refund.
+If we charged the guest a security deposit, we’ll refund it 80 hours after the scheduled trip end if there are no reported damages or other charges.
+The guest’s bank will likely take another 3–5 business days to process the refund.

 Step 3: Damage appraised